 Boost your immune system to avoid illness

-Our immune system is the first line of defence when we’re exposed to an infection.
+As we face new and unique health challenges, our immune system is the first line of defence.
 Therefore, people with compromised immunity are most at risk such as people with chronic diseases or the elderly.

 Although we can’t do anything about our age, there are many things we CAN do to strengthen and support our immune system.
 Here are some simple reminders of the things which you have control over regarding your own immunity:

 No surprises we will start with this of course!
 We might all debate what the perfect ‘healthy’ diet is, but we know that eating a whole-food diet including a wide range of nutrients whilst avoiding sugar and processed foods is vital.
 Steer clear of junk and packaged foods which are low in nutrients and replace them with whole foods such as lean proteins, grains, fruits and vegetables.
 Adding a supplement such as Supergreens will provide an antioxidant rich source of nutrients and further immune support.
 Alongside a healthy diet they will lead to an improvement in overall health and immune function.